wllmtrng/Resume/resume.md

 R&D Software Engineer
 **Fluid Inc.**, Feb 2016 - Present, (San Francisco, CA)

-* Building the first e-commerce SaaS solution utilizing NLP technology and Machine Learning techniques that aims to provide online retailers with a service that provides customers with intelligent product recommendations by conversation.
+* Currently building Fluid Expert Personal Shopper (XPS), the first e-commerce SaaS solution utilizing NLP technology and Machine Learning techniques that aims to provide online retailers with a service that provides customers with intelligent product recommendations by conversation.
 Current customers include [1800flowers.com](https://www.1800flowers.com/gwyn-1800flowers) and [The North Face](http://www.thenorthface.com/xps) **[Node.js (Express), Java 8, ElasticSearch]**
-    - Working with 6 software engineers on a 1 week sprint to continuously deliver under AWS infrastructure **[EC2, S3, CloudFormation, CloudWatch, ElasticSearch]**
+    - Work with 6 software engineers on a 1 week sprint to continuously deliver under AWS infrastructure **[EC2, S3, CloudFormation, CloudWatch, ElasticSearch]**
-    - Build RESTful Web Services under Express for implementation team to utilize **[Node.js, Express]**
+    - Build RESTful web services under Express for implementation team to utilize **[Node.js, Express]**
     - Conceptualized into production the use of ElasticSearch to take advantage of Lucene's abilities in handling unstructured text and relevance scoring
     - Created a SGD classifier with text input to characterize products for implementation team